Kustom (cars): Bomb

 There is also a third version of a true Kustom, the "Bomb".
-These were the original Lowriders, which developed back in the 1940s through the 1960s alongside the other types of "Kustoms" These usually were similar to the mild Kustoms in that they emphasize keeping the car as original as possible, but using custom paint, chrome, and often covered with every type of bolt-on period correct accessory possible.
-Each additional accessory on a Bomb is like having one more little badge of honor.
-Bombs usually have heavily altered suspensions that incorporate traditional hydraulics setups, (the most authentic use discarded World War II aircraft hydraulic components, which were largely available after the war).
-Some use of "Air Bags" are used these days on all genera of Kustoms the suspension height, not traditional but often given a "free pass" in this day and age.
+These were the original Lowriders, which developed back in the 1940s through the 1960s alongside the other types of Kustoms.
+These usually were similar to the mild Kustoms in that they emphasize keeping the car as original as possible, but using custom paint, chrome, and often covered with every type of bolt-on period correct accessory possible.
+Having more accessories is considered good, or even honorable.
+Bombs usually have heavily altered suspensions that incorporate traditional hydraulics setups, with the most authentic using discarded World War II aircraft hydraulic components, which were largely available after WWII.
+Many modern Kustoms use "Air Bags", which are not considered traditional, but are often given a free pass due to the difficulty and/or expense of finding and fitting true hydraulic components.

 Terminology

-These cars can also be referred to as custom cars, leadsleds or sleds.
-The term kustom is generally used as a signifier that the car was done in the 1950s and early 1960s style as opposed to later more modern styles.
+These cars can also be referred to as custom cars, lead sleds or sleds.
+The term Kustom is generally used as a signifier that the car's styling harks back to the '50s or early '60s, as opposed to later, more modern styles.